 The ESL Center

-At the ESL Center, KSU IEP, undergraduate, and graduate international students can receive tutoring in writing, reading, pronunciation, and public speaking, as well as advising for their general education (core) requirements and mentoring.
+At the ESL Center, KSU IEP, undergraduate, and graduate international students can receive tutoring in writing, grammar, reading, pronunciation, conversation, and public speaking, as well as advising for their general education (core) requirements and mentoring.
 Appointments are usually, but not always, necessary.
 The ESL Center has two locations.
 The ESL Center – Kennesaw Campus is located in Sturgis Library Room 442.
 Contact (470) 578-6377 or email@example.com.
 The ESL Center – Marietta Campus is located in Norton Hall, Bldg.
 R2, Room 164.
 Contact (470) 578-4915 or firstname.lastname@example.org.
 You can also email email@example.com.

-Advising for International Students
+Tutoring, Advising, and Mentoring for International Students

 Conversation Partners Program

 Conversation Partners (CPP) is a FUN, FREE program open to all international and native English-speaking students, faculty, and staff at KSU.
-At the start of each fall and spring semester, international students are paired with native English-speaking partners in a mutual exchange of languages, cultures, and friendship.
+At the start of each fall and spring semester, international participants are paired with native English-speaking partners in a mutual exchange of languages, cultures, and friendship.
 Partners then meet at least six times during the semester at places and times of their choosing.
 Examples of partner activities include going for a walk, talking over a cup of coffee or lunch, or attending a campus event.

 The CPP welcomes hundreds of participants each fall and spring semester, and these participants represent dozens of countries from every region of the world!
 The CPP is offered on both the Kennesaw campus and the Marietta campus.